axiom-crypto/halo2-lib/hashes/zkevm/src/keccak/README.md

 - Keccak processes a logical input `keccak_f` by `keccak_f`.
 - Each `keccak_f` has `NUM_ROUNDS`(24) rounds.
 - The number of rows of a round(`rows_per_round`) is configurable.
-Usually less rows means less wasted cells.
+Usually fewer rows means less wasted cells.
 - Each `keccak_f` takes `(NUM_ROUNDS + 1) * rows_per_round` rows.
 The last `rows_per_round` rows could be considered as a virtual round for "squeeze".
 - Every input is padded to be a multiple of RATE (136 bytes).
 If the length of the logical input already matches a multiple of RATE, an additional RATE bytes are added as padding.
 - Each `keccak_f` absorbs `RATE` bytes, which are split into `NUM_WORDS_TO_ABSORB`(17) words.
 Each word has `NUM_BYTES_PER_WORD`(8) bytes.